 Best Shocks for Ford Ranger 4×4 – Buying Guide

-If you have a Ford Ranger manufactured after 2016, the Bilstein Mono tube Smooth Body Shock Absorber is the best option.
-It will fit more easily, particularly if you have already made some modifications to the suspension.
+If you have a Ford Ranger manufactured after 2016, the Bilstein Monotube Smooth Body Shock Absorber is the best option.
+It will fit more easily, mainly if you have already made some modifications to the suspension.

-For a balanced lift that you can adjust effortlessly, get the Eibach Pro-Truck Coil over Shock.
+Get the Eibach Pro-Truck Coil over Shock for a balanced lift that you can adjust effortlessly.
 Besides giving you a great deal in control and performance, it’s also the most cost-effective one of the three.

 Fox Shox Performance Series 2.0 Coil-Over IFP Shock has wider compatibility and is made from high-quality, durable materials.
 If you don’t mind paying a little bit more, it could be a good investment, as they will protect your whole vehicle.